-If you have a lake home or land you are simply considering selling or you home is not selling, you may need more expert help.
+If you have a lake home or land you are simply considering selling or your home is not selling, you may need more expert help.
 The nation’s largest lake-focus real estate company, Lake Homes Realty, has agents in many lake markets.
 These lake real estate agents and brokers can give you market-specific advice and expert guidance.

 A Lake Homes Realty agent can also help you determine if now is a good time to sell and provide unique information about the current market price expectations.
 They have access to technology to help your home be found by buyers from other cities and states (as many buyers for lake real estate are not local).
 You can learn more at Selling a Lake Home.

-Whether a home is downtown, in the suburbs, in a rural market, or in a specialty niche like lake real estate, the reasons a home does not sell are rarely complicated.
+Whether a home is located downtown, in the suburbs, in a rural market or in a specialty niche like lake real estate, the reasons a home does not sell are rarely complicated.
 The right buyers have to know about it AND the property has to be priced within the market’s current and real expectations.
 Period.